Introduction

 The ironic truth however, is that lawyers aren’t just limited to dominating the political ground.
 In fact, the escalation of lawyers is equally high in public life as well.

-Take for example the Anna Hazare movement of 2011- the major spokesperson like Prashant Bhushan, Kiran Bedi, Shanti Bhushan, Manish Tiwari (from the opposing side) were all law degree holders.
+Take for example the Anna Hazare anti-corruption movement, prominent spokespersons like Prashant Bhushan, Kiran Bedi, Shanti Bhushan, and Manish Tiwari (from the opposing side) were all law degree holders.

 This does make one wonder, what is it about the law degree that makes lawyers become politicians?